Climate Action Plan - Measure T-1.3

 - 2040 Target: Update a total of 19 plans

 Where are we going?

-The Department of Planning & Development Services (PDS) is currently updating the community plan for Alpine, which is anticipated to be completed by 2021 (visit the project webpage to get involved).
-In early 2019, PDS initiated the community plan update process for Valley Center (visit the project webpage to get involved).
+The Department of Planning & Development Services (PDS) is currently updating the community plans for Alpine, Valley Center, and Twin Oaks Valley.
 When updating community plans the County reviews existing conditions, assesses market and infrastructure needs, and conducts environmental review of potential impacts.
 Community plan updates are built on input from members of the community including those who live, work, go to school, and own a business in the community to address concerns and future needs.
 Feedback from the community enriches the plan and helps preserve community character.

 How is this measured?